NikkelM/Notion-Steam-API-Integration/README.md

 ## Related projects

-You can find the Steam App ID's for any number of games using just their names with the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder).
-Useful for games you own on other platforms, such as the Epic Games Launcher or GOG.
+You can get a list of all games you own on Steam, Epic Games or GOG using the [Steam App ID Finder](https://github.com/NikkelM/Steam-App-ID-Finder).
+This project also includes a utility to get the Steam App IDs from just a list of game names.

 Do you want to add games that are available on Game Pass to your Notion database?
 Use the [Game Pass API](https://github.com/NikkelM/Game-Pass-API) to get the data you need.